-8.2 Data in memory
+3.10.2 Data in memory

 Analogously, a data loader can be built from data already loaded into memory, e.g., pandas data.
-For this, we will use the class SampleDictLoader which can be instantiated as follows.
+To do this, we will use the class SampleDictLoader which can be instantiated as follows.

 ''' from inferpy.data.loaders import SampleDictLoader